When recovering from an injury, the last thing you need is to worry about

 as a result.
 Don’t let this happen to you.
 Call our firm today.

-How Much Do Insurance Companies Payout for Pain and Suffering?
+How Do Insurance Companies Determine Payout for Pain and Suffering?

 Insurance Companies take several factors into account when determining

-payout settlements are below $15,000.
-Since most injury cases do not lead
+Many small payout settlements are below $15,000.
+Since most injury cases

-to the victim having to go to the hospital to have emergency surgery,
+do not lead to the victim having to go to the hospital to have emergency

-the payouts are not into the hundreds of thousands.
+surgery, the payouts are not in the hundreds of thousands.
 Insurance companies

 never use pain and suffering calculators because it only takes a few factors